-Candidacy for the doctoral degree requires a full year of graduate study in residence at The University of Vermont.
+Candidacy for the doctoral degree requires a full year of graduate study in residence at the University of Vermont.
 A doctoral student is accepted to candidacy upon the approval of the student's Studies Committee, the department or departments concerned, and the Dean.

-MINIMUM RESIDENCE REQUIREMENTS Each candidate for the master's degree must satisfactorily complete at least twenty-two hours of graduate credit while in residence on The University of Vermont campus, either in the regular academic year or in summer sessions, or at the off-campus centers established at Lyndon and Castleton.
-Each candidate for the doctoral degree must satisfactorily complete a minimum of fifty hours in residence at The University of Vermont.
-Each doctoral candidate must spend one full year on The University of Vermont Campus and be available for and participate in departmental functions such as seminars and research within the department.
+MINIMUM RESIDENCE REQUIREMENTS The residency requirement is fulfilled with courses that (1) are taken for graduate credit on the University of Vermont campus, either in the academic year or in summers, and (2) are taken after the student has been admitted to the Graduate College.
+Each candidate for the master's degree must satisfactorily complete twenty-one hours in residence.
+Each candidate for the doctoral degree must satisfactorily complete a minimum of fifty hours in residence.

+Each doctoral candidate must spend one full year on the University of Vermont campus and be available for and participate in departmental functions such as seminars and research within the department.
+A year of residency is interpreted as at least 6 credit hours in each of two consecutive semesters and a minimum total of 15 credit hours for the twelve-month period.

+Departments may require more hours in residence than the minimum.